-On March 28, 2006, the Company signed a definitive agreement to form a joint venture company with Banco Bradesco S.A. and Banco ABN AMRO Real to provide comprehensive, fully outsourced credit and prepaid card processing services to Brazilian card issuers.
-This joint venture will position the Company as the leading third-party card processor in Brazil.
-The Company will make investments of approximately \$100 million through 2008, including \$25 million in 2006, and will transfer ownership of its existing Brazilian card operation to the new joint venture.
-The formation of the joint venture will be substantially completed during the second quarter of 2006, after which the Company will hold a 51% majority ownership position.
-This joint venture will be consolidated into the Company's financial statements in accordance with certain provisions of FASB Interpretation No. 46 (revised 2003), "Consolidation of Variable Interest Entities, and Interpretation of Accounting Research Bulletin No. 51" ("FIN 46").
+On March 28, 2006, the Company signed a definitive agreement to form a venture with Banco Bradesco S.A. and Banco ABN AMRO Real to provide comprehensive, fully outsourced credit and prepaid card processing services to Brazilian card issuers.
+This venture will position the Company as the leading third-party card processor in Brazil.
+The Company will make investments of approximately \$100 million through 2008, including \$25 million in 2006, and will transfer ownership of its existing Brazilian card operation to the new venture.
+This venture will be consolidated into the Company's financial statements based on the Company's controlling interest.